-InterVene is an up and coming medical device start-up company reinventing the way physicians treat severe venous disease in the legs.
-This technology represents the first ever catheter-based, non-implantable approach, which allows physicians to create new vein valves for patients who are unable to efficiently pump blood out of their legs and back to their heart.
-Millions of Americans currently suffer from painful venous stasis ulcers (VSU’s) and other costly and devastating symptoms, yet no therapy currently exists to solve one of the most prevalent underlying causes: deep vein valve failure.
+InterVene is a medical device start-up company reinventing the way physicians treat severe venous disease in the legs.
+InterVene's BlueLeaf Endovenous Valve Formation System represents the first ever non-implantable, endovenous approach to deep vein valve failure.
+This technology allows physicians to create new vein valves for patients who are unable to efficiently pump blood out of their legs and back to their heart.
+Millions of Americans currently suffer from painful venous stasis ulcers (VSU’s) and other costly and devastating symptoms, yet no minimally invasive therapy exists to treat deep vein valve failure, one of the most prevalent underlying causes of these symptoms.
 InterVene plans to change that.

 InterVene Inc. today announced the initial closing of $5.9 million in Series A funding.
 The funding round was led by Boston Scientific (NYSE: BSX) with other investors including North Texas Angels Network, Green Park and Golf Ventures, LaunchCapital, and a syndicate of angel investors.
 The Series A funding will support a two-stage clinical trial.